Water Crisis In Pakistan Essay

 According to experts, Pakistan is going through the worst water crisis of history.
 The current dry spell in Sindh and Baluchistan has badly affected the economy as well as agriculture of the country.

 Pak-Ind water fight:

 To fill Baglihar Dam India had consistently blocked Chenab’s flow in a result Pakistan received only 19,351 cusecs on 9 October 2009 and 10,739 cusecs on 11 October 2009, where Pakistan should be receiving a minimum of 55,000 cusecs per day.
 The total loss of this was approximately 321,000 MAF of water.
 India has gained a water holding capacity on western rivers which can seriously affect water inflow at Marsala Mangla Dam causing an acute shortage of water for a winter crop.

 Helping the Water Crisis in Pakistan

-In 2018 when Imran Khan government come the government called both national and international Pakistani to help fund a $14 billion project to build two dams.
-The main aim of the dam is to help Pakistan store more water and to supply Pakistan with electricity and other agriculture problems.
+In 2018 when the Imran Khan government come the government called both national and international Pakistani to help fund a $14 billion project to build two dams.
+The main aim of the dam is to help Pakistan store more water and to supply Pakistan with electricity and other agricultural problems.
 Several Pakistani celebrities have donated towards the dam but there is still a lot of money t

-The government have to take certain and quick steps to slow down the water crisis in Pakistan.
-The Pakistan Academy of Sciences said that the country needs to expand its water storage in order to reduce water waste and to improve water productivity and develop a framework that will help to solve the water crisis.
+The government have to take certain quick steps to slow down the water crisis in Pakistan.
+The Pakistan Academy of Sciences said that the country needs to expand its water storage in order to reduce water waste and improve water productivity and develop a framework that will help to solve the water crisis.

 You can also read 500 general knowledge MCQs about Pakistan.